emra527/cogs121-sp19/milestone1.md

 ## Project proposal
 Our project idea will involve using datasets for art museums across the United States in an application that can be used by educators to plan field trips to museums.
-Educators will be able to plan distinct routes within the museum for their students to follow, and students will be able to pull up the route to check their progress on the trip.
+Educators will be able to plan distinct itineraries for their students to follow, and students will be able to pull up the list to check their progress on the trip.
 Each stop will give detailed information about each art piece to aid their learning.
+Educators will be able to assign things to students like progress checks and get feedback from their students in regards to their trip.
+This allows their trip to as customizable as possible for a specific purpose/curriculum.

 We do not have a strong understanding of the arts nor disciplinary knowledge in the subject to say we are part of the user population.
 This will help out educators and primary education students to have a more interactive learning experience without an extra